 Per today's release, Huobi users will still be able to withdraw their CNY "at any time after the shutdown."
 Even though trading is coming to an end, Huobi is offering "free digital assets storage service for all users."

-Coinciding with Huobi’s closure, Huobi Pro (a “global professional trading platform” subsidiary) is beginning BCC/USDT and ETC/USDT trading.
+Coinciding with Huobi's closure, Huobi Pro (a "global professional trading platform" affiliate) is beginning BCC/USDT and ETC/USDT trading.
 Launched in July 2017, Huobi Pro is dedicated to blockchain asset-only trading, whereas Huobi is/was dedicated to fiat-blockchain assets trade.

-Earlier today, Yicai Global reported that “Huobi will launch an over-the-counter peer-to-peer trading service in a bid to continue its support of the global exchange of currency and digital assets.”
-It’s unclear whether this is the same service described above, but over-the-counter (OTC) cryptocurrency trade has become increasingly popular in China.
-According to coin.dance, the weekly volume of bitcoin exchange remains extremely high.
-Last week’s LocalBitcoins volume was approximately 80 million CNY ($12 million USD) and this week’s LocalBitcoins volume is approximately 65 million CNY ($9.7 million USD) thus far.
+Earlier today, Yicai Global reported that "Huobi will launch an over-the-counter peer-to-peer trading service in a bid to continue its support of the global exchange of currency and digital assets."
+It's unclear whether this is the same service described above, but over-the-counter (OTC) cryptocurrency trade has become increasingly popular in China.
+According to coin.dance, the weekly volume of bitcoin exchange in China remains extremely high.
+Last week's LocalBitcoins volume was approximately 80 million CNY ($12 million USD) and this week's LocalBitcoins volume is approximately 65 million CNY ($9.7 million USD) thus far.

 On BTCChina, another of China's major bitcoin exchanges, users have been unable to withdraw funds from their accounts as of October 30, 2017 at 12:00pm Beijing time.
 About two weeks ago, the exchange announced that it would increase its handling fees on October 25, 2017 to encourage users to make withdrawals ahead of the deadline.
 As ETHNews previously reported, BTCChina elected to end trading on September 30, 2017.